ryanallen/words-of-my-perfect-teacher/README.md

 As [the power of resolve](#3-the-power-of-resolution), think, "Until now I have accumulated those harmful [negative actions](#negative-action) because of my ignorance and confusion.
 But now, thanks to the compassion of my kind teacher, I know what is beneficial and what is harmful, and I will never commit them again, even if it costs me my life."

-Keeping in mind the pure meaning of the visualization,<sup>[180](#180)</sup> recite the root text, starting from:
+Keeping in mind the pure meaning of the visualization,[^180] recite the root text, starting from:

-<details id="180"><summary>Note <sup>180</sup></summary><i>dag pa dran pa</i>: This Tibetan expression literally <a href="#means">means</a> "remembering the purity."
-It refers to the fact that every element of visualization is not a mere image but has a particular meaning, and it is important to be aware of this significance as one does the practice.
-The precise way in which the elements of this practice relate to <a href="#ii-the-four-powers">the four powers</a> is explained a few paragraphs later.
-Although here we are only dealing with <a href="#the-preliminary-practice">the preliminary practice</a>, many points mentioned in this chapter are useful for the main practice of the generation and <a href="#perfection-phase">perfection phase</a>s.</details><br>

 > Ah!
 I am in my ordinary form, and above my head...